 Ready made lesson plans that connect your content to the headlines in the news.
 Most lessons are free.
 Just search in the “free” section.

 The University of Arizona, a Title VI Grant holder, shared these materials on curriculum internationalization for community colleges.
 The site includes background information, instructional materials, professional development opportunities, suggested media, and useful links.

 This is a nice collection of digital teaching resources for teaching on issues related to the Middle East.
 There is a place to sign up for a listserv for resources pertaining to community colleges.

 Looking for an impactful lesson?
 The Global Oneness Project is a very nice collection of films, photo essays and articles with ready-made lessons you can use in your class right away.
 All lesson plans are tied to national standards and are searchable by subject matter

 Five high-impact lessons for Women’s History Month.
 Lessons you can use today!

 This is an excellent resource which explores the complexity of defining and mapping the Middle East, or even using that term at all.

 Professional Development Opportunities for Faculty

 “Middle Eastern Millennials through Literature, Culture, and Media” is to be held at the University of Arizona, August 4-10, 2019.
 The academic director, Dr. Maha Nassar, is a fascinating scholar and a wonderful educator; she will be joined by a “dream team” of presenters.
-While we won’t have the full details and application online for a week or two, there is a fuller description of our future program on the link above.
 The institute will be for 28 college/university educators – they especially want to encourage applications from faculty at community colleges and smaller undergraduate-serving universities.
 And NEH is even accepting several ADJUNCT PROFESSORS, an important new policy!
 Please think of applying – and tell your colleagues about the opportunity.